greg-randall/memento-mori/README.md

 ```

-## Key Features
-- **Auto-detection**: Memento Mori will automatically look for Instagram archive ZIP files or extracted folders in the specified directory.
-The ZIP file can be placed anywhere within the project folder and it will be discovered.
-- **Multi-threading**: Process media files in parallel for faster conversion using multiple CPU cores.
-- **WebP Conversion**: Convert images to WebP format when it results in smaller file sizes for better performance.
-- **Thumbnail Generation**: Generate thumbnails for images and videos to improve loading performance.
-- **Filename Shortening**: Shortens long filenames to reduce HTML file size.
-- **Text Encoding Fixes**: Automatically fixes common text encoding issues in captions and descriptions.
-- **Optimized JSON**: Uses shortened keys in JSON data to reduce HTML file size.

 ## Viewing Your Generated Site
 After the tool finishes processing your Instagram data:
 1. The website will be generated in the output directory (default: ./output)